Nauru entry requirements for Japan passport holders

 Food and waterborne diseasesModerate risk

-Risk of diarrhea and other infections; drink bottled water and eat well-cooked food.
+Risk of diarrhea and other infections; drink bottled or boiled water.

 Based on CDC and WHO guidance.
 Consult a travel medicine clinic 4–6 weeks before departure for personalised advice.